Kubernetes and Docker: What’s the difference?

 Which should you learn first, Docker or Kubernetes?

-Then you will find it easier to connect Kubernetes concepts like Pods and PersistentVolumes to your existing container knowledge.
+After that, you will find it easier to understand Kubernetes concepts like Pods and PersistentVolumes.

 Which should you adopt, Docker or Kubernetes?